THOMASELOVE/431-classes-2024/projectA/portfolio_review.md

 # Project A Portfolio Status

-Current Stage: Submission of Rds, qmd, html and mp4 to Canvas, as well as self-evaluation Google Form, due 2024-10-30 at noon.
+**Current Stage**: Submission of Rds, qmd, html and mp4 to Canvas, as well as self-evaluation Google Form, due 2024-10-30 at noon.

 ## Individuals